arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 “What about the people at your places of learning?
 Were not the teachers and learned people there immune to this spell of deception?”

-Indeed, they were immune to it.
+“Indeed, they were immune to it.
 Most of them blocked it from themselves.
 But he lied and lied and convinced people that our places of learning were all about brainwashing people.
 He called the people who spoke out against him liars and fake news, even though he was the biggest liar we’d seen in a position of power in over a century.
 He surrounded himself with evil and obsequious people, and elevated himself so that many deceived people failed to see his wickedness and looked up to him as though he was good.”

 “How did he stay on for so long?”

 “He canceled elections, and became a king.
 Many were deceived by his lies, and so he had a cadre of supporters to help him cling on to power as well.
 He also cut off funding for education, so most of the learned people left Zior.
-The institutions of learning shuttered, and the people that remained fell deeper into his blackhole of lies.
+The institutions of learning shuttered, and the people that remained fell deeper into his black hole of lies.
 Many weak ones in our city fell for his deception spell, and felt like there was nothing wrong, and failed to see the evil and suffering that was before their very eyes.
 And also, he threw anyone who resisted or wasn’t sycophantic towards him or didn’t address him as ‘_our dear and beloved king_’ into a gulag in a foreign land, to be tortured.
 Our people got sick.
 We became poor.”

 “What did he have against education and places of learning?”

 “Education at our places of learning taught people to think and discern between truth and lies better, even without magic.
-In addition, our greatest teachers and learned peple fought to counter the evil deception spell he’d cast over our city.
+In addition, our greatest teachers and learned people fought to counter the evil deception spell he’d cast over our city.
 But, alas, the dragon’s magic was too strong for us to overcome at the time...”

 “What’s the rash you have?”